Creating a Popdock API endpoint to use with Power BI

 7. When the From Web window appears with the option to select Basic or Advanced, check the bullet for Advanced because we will need to add more information for the connection to Popdock to work.
 Then select the first box under URL parts and paste the API endpoint that you have copied to your clipboard.
 At the end of the URL that you pasted make sure it has "?format=csv" or you can manually add it to the end of the URL.
 For example, "https://api.popdock.com/api/v1/favorite/Business Central Sales Invoices?format=csv".

-8. Next go back to Popdock and from the Developer page, select Tokens from the left navigation.
+8. Next go to your Profile dropdown menu and select Edit Profile, select Tokens from the left navigation.

 9. Here you will see tokens that have been created for your Popdock account, click the "+Add token" button to generate a new token to be used with Power BI.
 Enter a description and the user you want to assign the token to.
 Then click the "Add token" button.